 - Academic Catalog

 - IT Services

-Students who successfully complete the program are awarded a BS degree in Medical Imaging from Regis and are then eligible to sit for the national certification exams offered by the Nuclear Medicine Certification Board (NMTCB) and the American Registry of Radiologic Technologists (ARRT).
+Upon successful completion of the program, students earn a Bachelor of Science in Nuclear Medicine and are eligible to sit for the national certification board exams in nuclear medicine offered by the Nuclear Medicine Certification Boards (NMTCB) and the American Registry of Radiologic Technologists (ARRT).

 - Beth Israel Deaconess Medical Center

 - Charlton Memorial Hospital

 - Lahey Hospital and Medical Center